Image Generation with Supervised Selection Based on Multimodal Features for Semantic Communications: Numerical Experiments

 \subsection{Demonstration of an end-to-end MMSemCom}

-In this section, we present two distinct approaches to multimodal semantic representation in the AWGN channel, with a SNR of 10 dB.
+In this section, we present two distinct approaches to multimodal semantic representation in multiple channel models, and we consider the Rayleigh channel model under path loss with AWGN.
+In the AWGN channel, $N$ is the AWGN noise with $N \sim \mathcal{N}(0, \sigma_T^2)$ and $\sigma_T^2$ denoting the noise variance.
+In the Rayleigh channel with path loss, in Eq.
+2, $H\sim\mathcal{CN}(0,\sigma_{h}^{2})$ corresponds to a Rayleigh fading channel.
+The path loss denotes as $L(d)=\sqrt{d^{-\alpha}}$, where $d$ represents the transmission distance, and $\alpha$ is the path loss exponent that characterizes the attenuation of the signal over distance.
+In out experiment, $\alpha$ is set to 2, corresponding to the free-space path loss model.
 The trained DM is utilized by both the transmitter and the receiver.
 We first illustrate the hierarchical sequential transmission mode, as depicted in Fig. \ref{fig:system_h1}.
 For the purposes of this discussion, we consider the transmitted image to be representative of the bird class from the STL-10 dataset, specifically the bird image displayed on the left side of Fig. \ref{fig:system_h1}.

 We extract the image feature vector using ResNet-50, setting the dimension of $d_{image}$ to 32.
 The text prompts are obtained through the CLIP model, with the number of prompts $n_{text}$ equal to 3.
 Each prompt has a dimension $d_{fusion}$ of 512.
 Following the extraction of prompts from the image depicted in Fig. \ref{fig:system_h1}, the resulting prompts are `bird', `yellow', `on a tree'.